TitoMoi/servihelper/README.md

 ## ¿Can it be translated to my language?

 Yes, send me the file located on assets/i18n/en.json translated attached by email and the name of the language.

-## Im a developer, can i contribute?

-Yes, fix, perf, refactor, test and docs are welcome.

 ### Available languages